melesme2026/Freight-Back-Office-OS/README.md

 This project is currently in a foundational build stage.

-What is already in place:
+What is already in place
 	•	enterprise-style folder structure
 	•	initial domain model coverage
 	•	repositories for major entities